xpanvictor/xpanvictor.github.io/about.markdown

 ## What am I doing now?
 *Technology:* This is the field I'm currently putting my time.
 What I've been working on:
+- Arduino: Learning hardware using articles online and some youtube guides.
 - Learning rust: I enjoy the technology of rust and will become a rustacean soon.
 - WebRTC: How we can share our streams and data from a computer directly to another with little or no server is a technology I find fascinating.
 - Operating Systems: Of course, computers are special beings but at the core, one realizes how simple a computer can be.
 With this, I'm taking my time to understand fully and build my own operating system.
+Also taking the Nand2Tetris course.
 This is a preliminary step for me as the final goal is to contribute to **Linux**.

 ---